AngelHernandez255/teamartemisse489/README.md

 ## Contribution Summary

-- [ ] Team members have been assigned
+- [x] Team members have been assigned
-- [ ] Development environment has been set up
-- [ ] Initial data exploration completed
-- [ ] Model baseline established
-- [ ] Evaluation metrics defined
-- [ ] Documentation updated
-- [ ] All tests passing
-- [ ] Code reviewed and merged

 ## References